RP

 Prep what will slow you down

-Use this first method cue as the setup point: Cube ahi tuna into 1/2-inch pieces and toss with soy sauce, sesame oil, and a pinch of red pepper flakes.
+Start with this setup step: Cube ahi tuna into 1/2-inch pieces and toss with soy sauce, sesame oil, and a pinch of red pepper flakes.

 Before serving